 - Mopping liquid up

 - Sealing food products in rodent-proof vessels

 - De-cluttering typical rodent hangouts like basements or attics

 - Keeping holes in the home's foundation sealed

 - Fixing broken window screens

-As soon as you realize you have a brown rat infestation, Toledo property owners should act swiftly to remove populations as Norway rats multiply quickly (with around 10 rats per litter and up to six litters per year—60 rats for one mother!).
-Our trained technicians have the necessary tools to remove Norway Rats.
-Give us a call today!Request a Quote
+As soon as you realize you have a brown rat infestation, Toledo property owners should act quickly to remove populations, as Norway rats multiply quickly (with around 10 rats per litter and up to six litters per year—60 rats for one mother!).
+Our trained technicians have the necessary tools to remove Norway rats—call today!Request a Quote